MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

     > [!div class="mx-imgBorder"]
     > ![No Dataverse list](media/no-dataverse.png "No Dataverse action")

-   If Dataveserse is already installed, you will land on the simplified template experience for Teams.
+   If Dataverse is already installed, you will land on the simplified template experience for Teams.
 The first screen asks you to validate connections.

 1. Once your connections are valid, select **Continue**.